-Name Upgrade impact authentication, srvcon_auth If you enabled 256-bit AES encryption for user IDs and passwords, check the alternate_auth_enc parameter which allows you to specify an alternate encryption algorithm for user names and passwords.
-See the row for the alternate_auth_enc parameter in Table 11 for more details.
+Name Upgrade impact authentication, srvcon_auth If you enabled 256-bit AES encryption for user IDs and password check the alternate_auth_enc parameter which allows you to specify an alternate encryption algorithm for user names and passwords.
+See the row for the alternate_auth_enc parameter in Table 11 on page 31 for more details. instance_memory Starting with Version 9.7 Fix Pack1, the AUTOMATIC setting does not enforce a limit on memory allocated across the instance for DB2 database products without memory usage restrictions.
+If you are upgrading from Version 8, Version 9.1, or Version 9.5 Fix Pack 4 or earlier and you want to enforce a limit, set instance_memory to a specific value .
+See "instance_memory - Instance memory configuration parameter" in Database Administration Concepts and Configuration Reference for details.